Wang Qishan

-Wang Qishan (/wɑːŋ tʃiːˈʃɑːn/; 王岐山 (Wang Ch'i-shan); born 19 July 1948) is a Chinese retired politician who was one of the leading members of the Chinese Communist Party (CCP).
+Wang Qishan (/wɑːŋ tʃiːˈʃɑːn/; 王岐山 (Wang Ch'i-shan); born 19 July 1948) is a retired Chinese politician who was one of the leading members of the Chinese Communist Party (CCP).

 Wang gained prominence in China's financial sector in the late 1980s.
 In 1994, Wang became the governor of the China Construction Bank.
 Wang then successively served in three regional roles: vice governor of Guangdong, Party secretary of Hainan, and Mayor of Beijing.
 Wang then served as vice premier in charge of finance and commercial affairs under Premier Wen Jiabao from March 2008 to March 2013, during which he also gained a seat on the Politburo.

 Between 2012 and 2017, Wang had served as the secretary of the Central Commission for Discipline Inspection, the CCP's internal control and anti-corruption body, and a member of the CCP's Politburo Standing Committee.
 He has been instrumental in carrying out General Secretary Xi Jinping's anti-corruption campaign since 2013, and is considered to be among Xi's closest political allies.
 From 2018 to 2023, he served as the vice president of China, when he was one of the leading figures behind China's foreign affairs.

 Early life

 Wang Qishan was born in Qingdao, Shandong, but his ancestral hometown is considered Tianzhen, Shanxi.
 After graduating high school, Wang worked as a sent-down youth in the countryside, performing manual labour with peasants on a commune in the revolutionary heartland of Yan'an, where he met and befriended Xi Jinping.
 In 1973, Wang was admitted as a "Worker-Peasant-Soldier student" at Northwest University in Xi'an, where he studied history and graduated in 1976.

 Wang met Yao Mingshan (姚明珊), the daughter of Yao Yilin, in Yan'an and the two later wed.

-After graduation, Wang worked in the Chinese Academy of Social Sciences, researching late imperial Chinese history (1800s onwards) and Republican era (1912-1949) history.
+After graduation, Wang worked in the Chinese Academy of Social Sciences, researching late imperial Chinese history (1800s onwards) and Republican era (1912–1949) history.

 In 1982, Yao Yilin became an alternate member of the Central Secretariat, and Wang was elevated to the Secretariat's office on rural policy research.
 This marked the beginning of Wang's political career.